SystemsApproach/ops/arch.rst

 centralized *Control and Management Platform*.
-This represents all the functionality needed to offer Aether as a managed service, with system administrators using a portal exported by this platform to operate the underlying infrastructure and services.
+This represents all the functionality needed to offer Aether as a managed service, with system administrators using a portal exported by this platform to operate the underlying infrastructure and services within their enterprise.
 The rest of this book is about everything that goes into implementing that *Control and Management Platform*.

 2.1 Edge Cloud
 --------------